lammps/lammps/doc/src/Howto_rheo.rst

-In systems with thermal evolution, fix rheo/thermal can optionally set a melting/solidification temperature allowing particles to dynamically swap their state between fluid and solid.
+In systems with thermal evolution, fix rheo/thermal can optionally set a melting/solidification temperature allowing particles to dynamically swap their state between fluid and solid when the temperature exceeds or drops below the critical temperature, respectively.
 Using the *react* option, one can specify a maximum bond length and a bond type.
 Then, when solidifying, particles will search their local neighbors and automatically create bonds with any neighboring solid particles in range.
 For BPM bond styles, bonds will then use the immediate position of the two